 Leasing the Main Field will allow Crimson & Clover to expand and diversify its production in the coming years.
 Eventually it hopes to offer a Winter CSA and raise more animals on the farm.
 With more land, our farmers will be able to meet their goals for growth while maintaining their commitment to sustainable agriculture, including critical field rest and crop rotation.

-If you haven’t had the opportunity to experience Crimson & Clover’s CSA this season, enrollment for 2014 shares will soon be available.
+If you haven’t had the opportunity to experience Crimson & Clover’s CSA this season, get on the waiting list for next year’s shares.
 All their vegetables and fruit are grown without the use of synthetic pesticides or fertilizers!
 Fresh, local, delicious!

 And plan ahead if you need help paying for a share: Join the UMASS Five College Credit Union and qualify for a zero-interest farm share loan.